 October 16, 2019 | Washington, D.C.

-NRPA hosted a one-day, interactive workshop for environmental, health and equity experts to inform NRPA’s ongoing efforts to help park and recreation professionals plan for health-driven green infrastructure projects in parks.
+NRPA hosted a one-day, interactive workshop for environmental, health and equity experts to inform NRPA’s ongoing efforts to help park and recreation professionals plan for green infrastructure projects in parks.
 Participants tested key messaging, drafted policy action recommendations and formed connections with cross-sector attendees to bolster support for these multi-benefit projects.

 Download the Workshop Summary